kshutkin/package-build/create-pkgbld/DESIGN.md

 A dependency declaration establishes that a build plugin is installed.
 These sources describe different facts and merge into one item by package name.

+Plugin-name discovery produces candidates rather than automatically eligible inventory entries.
+For each declared plugin, `create-pkgbld` resolves its package metadata without importing the package and verifies that `peerDependencies.pkgbld` is present.
+A missing peer declaration identifies a legacy plugin.
+The plugin is omitted from the manageable inventory and a warning tells the user to upgrade it first.

+If project dependencies have not been materialized and the plugin manifest cannot be resolved, `create-pkgbld` cannot establish eligibility.
+It omits the candidate and tells the user to install project dependencies before trying again.
+This check stays offline and does not search npm.

+For add and update operations, an eligible plugin's peer range must also accept the target project's `pkgbld` version.
+An incompatible range blocks the operation with the versions and required range in the diagnostic.
+Extensions whose package name is not a build-plugin name do not participate in this peer check.

 For a registered build plugin, specialized removal runs first and generic plugin removal then guarantees that the plugin package is absent from all three dependency fields.
 Registry behavior may clean up additional owned files and